 During one session, the discussion centred on what effect the new Charter of Rights and Freedoms might have on correctional workers.
-The first speaker to address this question was Walter Tarnopolsky.18 a law professor at the University of Ottawa and the President of the Canadian Civil Liberties Association.
-Professor Tarnopolsky argued that the Charter of and by itself will not make any difference in correctional decision-making: any effect it does have will be determined by those who sit on the Supreme Court.
+The first speaker to address this question was Walter Tarnopolsky,18 a law professor at the University of Ottawa and the President of the Canadian Civil Liberties Association.
+Professor Tarnopolsky argued that the Charter of and by itself will not make any difference in correctional decision-making; any effect it does have will be determined by those who sit on the Supreme Court.
 On the whole, he argued, the Charter will not likely make a great difference.
-He pointed out that among the fundamental rules laid down by the Supreme Court of Canada in the cases of Mitchell, Howarth and Matsoui is the principle that the parole process is not judicial or quasi-judicial and, therefore, a person cannot proceed under section 28 of the Federal Court Act to seek a remedy for a parole decision.
+He pointed out that among the fundamental rules laid down by the Supreme Court of Canada in the cases of Mitchell, Howarth and Matsqui is the principle that the parole process is not judicial or quasi-judicial and, therefore, a person cannot proceed under section 28 of the Federal Court Act to shek a remedy for a parole decision.
 The rules of fundamental justice set out in section 2 (e) of the Charter do not apply to a privilege, he informed us, which is what parole was held to be in the majority opinion rendered in the cases of Mitchell and Howarth.

 He stated that Section 7 of the new Charter might have some effect on correctional decisons.
-The question still to be answered, he said, is whether the fact that a person has already been deprived of liberty and confined to an onus to respect inmates' rights restricts security staff and management in a way that might prejudice the security of the institution.
-In his opinion, inmates also lose as a result of this development.
-He explained that it is no longer possible to intervene when one inmate is harassing another unless there is concrete evidence, and not merely hearsay, to demonstrate that punishment or intervention is warranted.
-The staff's sense of frustration, he told the audience, is heightened every time they find it impossible to carry out their responsibilities.
-The attitude the situation breeds amongst staff, he said, is that the inmates might as well be given the keys and allowed to run the institution will mean that Section 7 is exhausted or whether the opportunity will exist to argue that, since Section 7 talks about the right not to be deprived of liberty, the principles of fundamental justice apply.
+The question still to be answered, he said, is whether the fact that a person has already been deprived of liberty and confined to an institution will mean that Section 7 is exhausted or whether the opportunity will exist to argue that, since Section 7 talks about the right not to be deprived of liberty, the principles of fundamental justice apply.

-With reference to Section 2 of the Charter which pertains to fundamental freedoms of conscience and religion, expression, peaceful assembly and association, Professor Tarnopolsky stated that, given the ruling in the Solosky case, it seems unlikely that Section 2 will make much difference to subsequent "Soloskys".
+With reference to Section 2 of the Charter which pertains to fundamental freedoms of conscience and religion, expression, peaceful assembly and association.
+Professor Tarnopolsky stated that, given the ruling in the Solosky case, it seems unlikely that Section 2 will make much difference to subsequent "Soloskys".
 In that case, the Court ruled that the lawyer-client privilege of confidential correspondence did not extend to prisons.
 He also expressed doubt that section 10(a) of the new Charter, which speaks about everyone on arrest or detention having the right to be informed promptly of the reasons therefore, will have much effect on the parole process.
 His reasoning was that in the Mitchell and Howarth cases, the majority on the Supreme Court ruled that the statement that parole was revoked was sufficient to meet the right to be informed.
 Unless the courts come to a different conclusion about what constitutes due information, it is unlikely, he argued, that Section 10(a) will help subsequent "Howarths".

-The second speaker to address this subject was Howard Epstein,19 a Barrister and Solicitor who practices law in Halifax.
+The second speaker to address this subject was Howard Epstein, 19 a Barrister and Solicitor who practices law in Halifax.
 He argued that the similarities in language between the new Charter and the American Bill of Rights suggests that the Canadian Courts may look to American jurisprudence for direction.
 He suggested that it is at least worthwhile to examine the American experience and provided an overview of some of the American case law to demonstrate what could happen in Canada under the new Charter.
 He stated that the fact that there is a remedies clause could mean that the courts will intervene in social issues in a manner similar to the way that the American Courts have done.
 He pointed out that, in some cases in the United States, the courts have taken over the general superintendence of entire state prisons.
 This could, at least in theory, happen in Canada, he stated.